 Hilary Burrage, the writer / editor of this website, can be contacted direct via email, here.
 (Please leave both email and phone contact details if you can.)

-Much praise to you Hilary for launching this e-petition and purpose-specific website and, more generally, for your initiative and huge investment of time and effort to increase awareness of female genital mutilation (FGM) in the UK, and to urge the Government to do everything possible to eradicate this practice.
+Much praise to you Hilary for launching this e-petition and purpose-specific website and, generally, for your initiative and huge investment of time and effort to increase awareness of female genital mutilation (FGM) in the UK, urging the Government to do everything possible to eradicate this practice.

-I’m sure your articles and tireless tweets on the subject [@NoFGM1 / #NoFGM] have brought this issue to the attention of many people who would otherwise not have been aware of it or have troubled themselves with it.
+I’m sure your articles and tireless tweets on the subject [@NoFGM_UK / #NoFGM] have brought this issue to the attention of many people who would not otherwise have been aware of FGM or troubled themselves with it.